+- 15 (Source: H.R.
+72, 102nd G.A.)

+- 16 (House Rule 14)

-- 14. Subcommittees. - (a) The Chairperson of a standing committee, a special committee, or a committee created under Article X may create a subcommittee by filing a notice with the Clerk.
-The notice shall specify the subject matter, the number of majority caucus and minority caucus members to be appointed to a subcommittee, and the manner in which appointments shall be made, and may specify a reporting date during the term.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the creation of subcommittees and the number of majority caucus and minority caucus members to be appointed to the subcommittee shall be determined by the Co-Chairperson from the majority caucus.
-Members of subcommittees and any temporary replacements must be members of the parent committee.
-Subcommittees shall not create subcommittees.
+- 17 14.
+Subcommittees.

+- (a) The Chairperson of a standing committee, a special 18 19 committee, or a committee created under Article X may create a subcommittee by filing a notice with the Clerk.
+The notice 20 21 shall specify the subject matter, the number of majority 22 caucus and minority caucus members to be appointed to a 23 subcommittee, and the manner in which appointments shall be 24 made, and may specify a reporting date during the term.
+In the 25 case of standing or special committees with Co-Chairpersons
-Unless an earlier date is specified by the notice, subcommittees expire at the end of the term.

-(b) This Rule may be suspended only by the affirmative vote of 71 members elected.

-- 15. Rules Committee. - (a) The Rules Committee is created as a permanent committee.
-The Rules Committee shall consist of 5 members, 3 appointed by the Speaker and 2 appointed by the Minority Leader.
-The Speaker and the Minority Leader are each eligible to be appointed to the Rules Committee.
-The Rules Committee may conduct business when a majority of the total number of its members has been appointed. - (b) The majority caucus members of the Rules Committee shall serve at the pleasure of the Speaker, and the minority caucus members shall serve at the pleasure of the
+- 1 from different political parties, the creation of - 2 subcommittees and the number of majority caucus and minority - 3 caucus members to be appointed to the subcommittee shall be - 4 determined by the Co-Chairperson from the majority caucus. - 5 Members of subcommittees and any temporary replacements must - 6 be members of the parent committee.
+Subcommittees shall not - 7 create subcommittees. - 8 Unless an earlier date is specified by the notice, - 9 subcommittees expire at the end of the term. - 10 (b) This Rule may be suspended only by the affirmative - 11 vote of 71 members elected. - 12 (Source: H.R.
+72, 102nd G.A.) - 13 (House Rule 15) - 14 15.
+Rules Committee. - 15 (a) The Rules Committee is created as a permanent - 16 committee.
+The Rules Committee shall consist of 5 members, 3 - 17 appointed by the Speaker and 2 appointed by the Minority - 18 Leader.
+The Speaker and the Minority Leader shall not serve as - 19 members of the Rules Committee.
+The Rules Committee may - 20 conduct business when a majority of the total number of its - 21 members has been appointed. - 22 (b) The majority caucus members of the Rules Committee - 23 shall serve at the pleasure of the Speaker, and the minority - 24 caucus members shall serve at the pleasure of the Minority - 25 Leader.
+Appointments shall be by notice filed with the Clerk,